loke934/loke934/README.md

-## Hi there,
+## Hi there, my name is Emilia,
-**I'm a game programming student at Futuregames with a special interest in Gameplay, UI and AI.**
+**I'm a dedicated Game Programmer student at FutureGames, who's passionate about creating immersive experiences through problem-solving and I have a special interest in gameplay, AI and UI programming.**